Customer Safety & Health

 Identifying & minimizing product risks

 Our new methods and products undergo intensive quality and safety testing during the research and development process.
-We apply a milestone concept and involve our company’s internal auditauditAn audit examines whether processes, activities or management systems meet defined or required standards, guidelines, norm regulations or legal requirements. unit in the process.
+We apply a milestone concept and involve our company’s internal audit unit in the process.
 This allows us to identify and remedy potential product development errors at an early stage.
 Several internal stakeholders carry out quality and safety-related approval processes.
 More extensive reviews are often performed in line with the principle of dual control.

 In addition, we perform regular stress tests on materials and components, which vary in their number and level of detail depending on the type of product.
 To this end, we typically estimate the average daily use of the product in the laboratory and correlate it to a theoretical operational lifetime.
 The stress level measured during the laboratory test usually exceeds the real stress level by a significant margin.
 The objects being tested, such as the hinges of locking mechanisms, are opened and closed up to 100,000 times.
-Aging tests are also performed, which involve repeatedly exposing a product to light or heat and testing how this affects its resistance to chemicals.
+Aging tests are also performed, which involve repeatedly exposing a product to light or heat.
+In additional tests, we also check the resistance of the surfaces to chemicals.

 Our Product Service unit employs a central database of potential problem cases reported by customers which help identify and follow up on defects after products have been launched.
 If a problem occurs frequently or is found to be serious, employees from the Quality, Production, Service and Sales units, as well as the relevant business division, will investigate and assess the situation and decide on any corrective measures that need to be taken.
 Once these measures have been implemented, we check to see whether the problem has been successfully resolved.
 The entire process is documented throughout.